SSWConsulting/SSW.Rules.Content/rules/how-to-name-documents/rule.md

 guid: fd6b589b-9f74-4d95-bc4f-b90b4c349c31
 ---

-When naming documents, use **kebab-case** to separate words to make your files more easily discoverable.
+When naming documents, use **descriptive words** and **kebab-case** (to separate words) to make your files more easily discoverable.

+The file name and title is regarded more highly by search than the content within documents.
+Also, the file name is what is displayed in search results, so by making it descriptive you are making it easier for people to identify the purpose of your document.

 <!--endintro-->

+Once you have chosen the best words, make it readable and consistent in formatting:

 ### Avoid spaces